Beregama aurea

 Beregama aurea, sometimes called the golden huntsman, is a species of spider endemic to Queensland and parts of New South Wales, Australia.
 It is a member of the genus Beregama of huntsman spiders.
+It is the second-largest known species of spider.

 Description

 This species closely resembles Beregama cordata.
-It also resembles several other Australian huntsman spiders, especially species from the genus Neosparassus, although it is much larger than most Neosparassus members.
+It also resembles several other Australian huntsman spiders, especially species from the genus Neosparassus, although it is much larger than most Neosparassus spiders.

+It is notable for its size, with adult specimens weighing over 5.5 grams and measuring up to 15 cm (6 in) across the forelegs.
+This makes it the largest species of spider in Australia, and the second-largest in the world.

 Range

-The species is mostly found in Far North Queensland, but is apparently found as far south as Ballina, New South Wales.
+The species is mostly found in Far North Queensland, but is occasionally found as far south as Ballina, New South Wales.